 - 1. Determine the preferred fleet technology for AAATA.
 In the interim, AAATA will continue to procure the newest and cleanest diesel buses to minimize emissions. - 2.
 Determine necessary modifications to the current facility, or if a new facility will be required.
 If a new facility is determined to be more cost-effective strategy, the location of the new facility will also need to be determined.
-Either technology will require significant lead time to prepare. - 3.
-As an interim step before committing to a ZEB technology, AAATA may benefit from a short term 'pilot' or ZEB borrow from peer transit agencies/ZEB OEMs to test both BEBs and FCEBs vehicles in its service area.
+Either technology will require significant lead time to prepare.

+- 3. As an interim step before committing to a ZEB technology, AAATA may benefit from a short term 'pilot' or ZEB borrow from peer transit agencies/ZEB OEMs to test both BEBs and FCEBs vehicles in its service area.
 Other transit peers across the country have been using this interim to aid them in decision making.
-Regionally, the City of Detroit continues to deploy BEBs, while Flint has FCEBs in its fleet; AAATA staff could hold field trips to these communities to learn directly from their ZEB deployments. - 4.
+Regionally, the City of Detroit109 continues to deploy BEBs, while Flint has FCEBs in its fleet; AAATA staff could hold field trips to these communities to learn directly from their ZEB deployments. - 4.
 Determine the relative priority of capital funding to put towards propulsion vs. other needs like transit centers and customer-facing projects.
 This will affect grant applications and timeline of the transition.
 AAATA recently published a Long-Range Development Plan aimed at not only improving service by frequency enhancement and longer service spans, but also proposing new routes such as express service between Ann Arbor and Ypsilanti.
 In addition, several capital projects were also identified in the Long-Range Development Plan.
 There are several implications for a ZEB transition, including the fleet needs for service expansion, operational parameters that need to be worked out for ZEBs, and the capital projects that will be competing for funding and local matches.
-AAATA will need to set priorities as it may be unable to implement both a full-scale transition and its long-term strategies.

-&lt;sup>108 https://detroitmi.gov/news/ddot-deploys-four-electric-buses-part-charge-greener-operations
+For comparison, eliminating 7,000 tons of CO2 equivalents could also be accomplished by diverting 1,500 cars from the road for one year110 on to more attractive public transit.
+AAATA will need to set priorities as it may be unable to implement both a full-scale transition and its long-term strategies. - 5.
+It will be imperative that AAATA develop a ZEB transition plan to guide the ZEB rollout.
+This transition plan can leverage much of the information and analysis presented here, including the route modeling and cost estimates.
+Further details and strategies will need to be fleshed out in terms of timing and phasing of vehicles and infrastructure, as well as workforce training information and facility modifications.
+By developing a ZEB transition plan, AAATA will not only have a playbook for the technology transition, but it can also use the resulting transition plan to meet that requirement to apply for competitive FTA funding. - 6.
+Determine if additional consulting work is needed to reach decisions about transition. - 7.
+Take steps towards filling grant applications such as the FTA Low-No program.
+This should begin in early 2023, as the deadline for the Low-No grant program is typically in April/May. - 8.
+Assess staffing requirements to oversee and manage a successful transition and ensure adequate resources.
+Workforce training should also be considered. - 9.
+Begin planning for future garage expansions that take into consideration the specific requirements of the ZEB technology.

+109 https://detroitmi.gov/news/ddot-deploys-four-electric-buses-part-charge-greener-operations 110 Greenhouse Gas Equivalencies Calculator | US EPA